 4.2 Has graduate employee unionization at other universities changed the relationship between students and faculty in comparison to when they were not unionized?

-The only private university with a graduate student union contract is New York University.
-You can read more about the history of the many disputes that NYU and its graduate union have had over things like assignment of teaching and other academic issues and activities.
+The only private university with a graduate student union contract is New York University, where there have been many disputes between NYU and its graduate union over things like assignment of teaching and other academic issues and activities.

 There are a number of state universities which have unions certified under state laws that vary.
 In many states which permit graduate students to unionize, state law limits the subjects which can be bargained and may also prohibit graduate students from going on strike.
 There is no objective way to determine the impact that unions have had on faculty-student relationships at the relatively small number of universities where graduate student unions exist, and opinions about the impact are likely to differ.
 Below are links to several articles addressing this issue: